On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence: Use Case: Introducing Security Playbooks in Threat Actor Context Ontology

 Developed by the OASIS Threat Actor Context Technical Committee (TAC TC), the TAC ontology is an open-source modular knowledge representation framework that captures the rich context around adversaries into a structured machine-readable format.

-The core outline of the TAC ontology that defines the primary concepts, their relationships, and other semantics around the context of adversaries (in Web Ontology Language - OWL) is based on the STIX 2.1 standard, a language and ontology to represent and exchange cyber threat intelligence (in JSON).
-The TAC ontology functions as a knowledge management system that, based on its representation schema, acts as a knowledge base, is used to conduct intelligence analysis, allows for information sharing, and applies logic to perform automated information inference using a reasoner.
+The core outline of the TAC ontology that defines the primary concepts, their relationships, and other semantics around the context of adversaries (in Web Ontology Language - OWL) is based on the STIX 2.1 standard, a model and a language to represent and exchange cyber threat intelligence (in JSON).
+The TAC ontology can operate as a knowledge management system that, based on its underlying representation schema, can be used to conduct intelligence analysis, fuse, store and share information, and perform logic-based information inference using a reasoner.

 The framework's flexibility permits introducing and extending the existing core ontology with additional concepts and relationships, providing defenders with more extensive and integrated machine-readable cyber threat intelligence coverage and capability based on their organizations' needs.
 This also enhances the usability of STIX 2.1 by providing a bridge to other representations which can altogether harmonize with the TAC ontology.
 For example, in [2], the authors utilized a threat actor typology to characterize adversaries and, based on the adversaries defining characteristics, automatically infer their type (e.g., government cyberwarrior, cybercriminal).
 The ontology introduced in [2] demonstrates how their representation schema for threat actors could supplement or replace the threat actor concept/representation of the core TAC ontology as it is represented by the STIX 2.1 standard.